DocYouMent-Program for women

 Deadline & application

-- The documents to be completed can be found here and sent by e-mail to mentoring-medizinrub "«@&.de.
+- The required documents can be found here and should be submitted via email to mentoring-medizinrub "«@&.de

 POST-DocYouMent

-POST-DocYouMent will run for 2 years and is expected to start in November/December 2025.
+POST-DocYouMent has a duration of two years and is expected to start in November/December 2025.

 Find out more about the content of POST-DocYouMent